mrkamel/map-reduce-ruby/README.md

 end
 ```

-Please note that `MapReduce::Reducer#add_chunk` does not return a `Tempfile`,
+Please note that `MapReduce::Reducer#add_chunk` returns a path to a tempfile,
-but a `MapReduce::TempPath` to limit the number of open file descriptors.
-Use
+not `Tempfile` object.
+This allows to limit the number of open file
-`MapReduce::TempPath#path` as the reference to that file and open it only when
-you need to.
+descriptors.

 To run your mappers, you can do: